anuprulez/galaxy_tool_recommendation/README.md

 4. The training of the neural network takes a long time (> 24 hours) for the complete data.
 Once the script finishes, `h5` model file is created at the given location (`path to trained model file`).

-## The following steps are only necessary for deploying on Galaxy server.
+## The following steps are only necessary for deploying on any Galaxy server.

-5. Upload new model to: https://github.com/anuprulez/download_store/tree/tool_recommendation_model/tool_recommendation_model.
+5. (Already done!)
+The latest model is uploaded at: https://github.com/galaxyproject/galaxy-test-data

 6. In the `galaxy.yml.sample` config file, make the following changes:
     - Enable and then set the property `enable_tool_recommendations` to `true`.
-    - Enable and then set the property `tool_recommendation_model_path` to `https://github.com/anuprulez/download_store/tree/tool_recommendation_model/tool_recommendation_model`.

 7. Now go to the workflow editor and choose any tool from the toolbox.
 Then, you can see a `right-arrow` in top-right of the tool.
 Click on it to see the recommended tools to be used after the previously chosen tool.
+Tools are recommended after every tool execution too.